 - be on time for appointments with your counselor

-- inform the appointment secretary by phone as soon as possible if you cannot meet your appointment time
+- inform the front office by phone (417-836-5116) as soon as possible if you cannot meet your appointment time

 Op5.04-1 University Counseling Center Student Service Eligibility